 You have the option here of turning left, instead of through the roundabout, to take the Senda Litoral to Fão, avoiding Apúlia.
 There are no waymarks to show you the way to the Senda Litoral here, so you will have to understand where you are to take it!
-I marked this spot on my Google map, above with a yellow beach insignia.
+I marked this spot on my Google map, above with a yellow hiker.

 In 1/4 kilometer, turn left on the Rua da Igreja to walk into Apúlia.
 In the photo below, we are getting close to the Centro Paroquial Vila de Apúlia, or the Parish Center.

 There is a nice information board just before the church, below right, where two pilgrims are huddled over.
 They refused to look at us as we briefly looked over their shoulders, and then left.
 A language barrier is what I guessed.

 When we arrived at the front of the church, a group of ladies was coming out.
 Rich, once again, was in a chatty mood, talking to everyone he sees!
 Breathe Elle!
 Adjust!

 We would stumble upon these ladies a few times again, but we were keeping a faster pace.
 This would be the theme of the Portuguese Camino, from Porto.
 Many ways, many pilgrims, weaving their way in and out of our journey.